DavidNorman/WitchComputer/README.md

 * When the accumulator is the sending address, are its digits 8-14 applied to the transfer unit inputs?
 This is important when the shift value is set to +1, where you could get digit 8 affecting the destination store.
+* The manual states that transfers from 09->00 and 08->00 cannot use the add-and-clear or subtract-and-clear features, and yet this instruction turns up in the demonstration programs.
+Can 20900 be used to clear the accumualtor?

 ## License